-TIPS FOR MINIMIZING PROBLEMS ASSOCIATED WITH FOG
+TIPS FOR MINIMIZING PROBLEMS ASSOCIATED WITH FOG IN COMMERCIAL KITCHENS

 - Recycle or sell used oil.
 Find a grease handler that will recycle grease instead of throwing it away.

 - Clean grease traps regularly.
-Any sink or floor drains that might take in oil should be connected to a grease trap or grease separation device.
+Any sink or floor drain that might take in oil should be connected to a grease trap or grease separation device.
 An overly full grease trap does not properly separate grease from water.
 Clean drain traps at least once a week.
 Contract a grease handler to remove grease from interceptor tanks at least once every three months.

 - Keep FOG out of garbage disposal.
 Never put fatty food scraps or oil down a garbage disposal, even if it is connected to a grease trap.

 - Designate a safe equipment washing area.
-Kitchen mats, grills, and other equipment should be washed down in an area that does not lead to a storm drain.
+Kitchen mats, grills, and other equipment should be washed in an area that does not lead to a storm drain.

-PROPER FOG MANAGEMENT CAN:
+PROPER FOG MANAGEMENT HELPS: